Tiger Trail Tours - Independent Tour

 Transfer this morning from Kanha to Nagpur (250kms; 5 hrs) to connect onward flight to Mumbai.

-Price from $4016pp + Flight from $107pp.
-Prices quoted are valid from 01 March - 30 September 2018.
-Cost is indicative, based on Low Season in NZ Dollars and subject to change due to fluctuation in exchange rates.
+Prices quoted are valid from 01 October 2018 - 30 September 2019.
+Cost above is indicative, based on Low Season in NZ Dollars and subject to change due to fluctuation in exchange rates

 Most National Parks close for visitors from June till September.